Lactate Threshold Testing

 Swimming is one of the most popular sports in the world.
 We swim in the sea, pools, lakes, streams, rivers and even ponds.
 And given 70% of the Earth’s surface is water, we’re not short of opportunities.

-And while swimming is considered a ‘low-impact’ sport due to the fact that the water supports a large percentage of, more than 84% of regular swimmers suffer from some type of overuse type injury caused by swimming.
+And while swimming is considered a ‘low-impact’ sport due to the fact that the water supports a large percentage of weight, more than 84% of regular swimmers suffer from some type of overuse type injury.
+These injuries are caused by swimming.

 Why?
-The main reason is the high repetition number and forceful nature of the shoulder revolutions which takes our shoulder joint through its full range of motion (which is one of the greatest of all our joints), against resistance, over and over again.
+The main reason is the high repetition number and forceful nature of the shoulder revolutions.
+This movement takes our shoulder joint through its full range of motion (which is one of the greatest of all our joints).
+And it happens against resistance, over and over again.

 And as 50-90% of the power generated to propel you forward comes from the shoulders, you can see why they are the most frequently injured joint.

-However, swimming also puts stress on your back, to hold you level in the water; on the neck when raising your head out of the water to breathe and if you favor breaststroke as a stroke, there’s added pressure from the unnatural twisting motion on the knees.
+However, swimming also puts stress on your back, to hold you level in the water.
+It affects the neck when raising your head out of the water to breathe.
+Furthermore, if you favor breaststroke as a stroke, there’s added pressure from the unnatural twisting motion on the knees.
+To alleviate these issues, it’s essential to incorporate freestyle swimming kick techniques explained in your training regimen.
+Focus on mastering the flutter kick, which helps maintain a streamlined position and reduces strain on the back.
+Additionally, practicing the dolphin kick can enhance your propulsion and overall efficiency in the water without compromising your joints.

 So, despite it seeming to be a low-impact sport, swimming actually carries a surprisingly high risk of injury.